 "Today," Tyler stated flatly.

-"The fixer's thick fingers drummed on the maruerawood tabletop.
+The fixer's thick fingers drummed on the maruerawood tabletop.

 "That is a bit less notice than I prefer.
 There are various factors to take into account and--"

 Starting to get fed up with Jac's oily manner and thinly-veiled greed, Tyler cut him off in mid-sentence.